iamshadmirza/portfolio/src/content/blog/5-common-mistakes-to-avoid-in-html.md

 Aside was introduced with HTML5 and represents content that is not directly connected with the main content.
 Asides are stand-alone, non-essential as part of an article but when used correctly it can be an extra level of information for your content.
 Example sidebars or call-out boxes.

 Do not use aside to tag the parenthesized test as that is part of the main content.
-Don’t try to force content into an `<aside>` if it shouldn't be there.
+Don't try to force content into an `<aside>` if it shouldn't be there.

 Example: